 Thus, the benefit of delaying retirement benefits as the member of a married couple is that the higher benefit will be payable for the life of the retiree, and the lifetime of the survivor if the retiree passes away first.
 In other words, as long as either member of the couple lives long enough to see the breakeven period, it pays to have delayed – either in the form of a higher (delayed) retirement benefit, or a higher survivor benefit based on that delayed retirement benefit!
 Which means the odds of reaching the breakeven period for a couple increase significantly, as it’s no longer based on the life expectancy of the retiree, but instead on the joint life expectancy of the couple instead!

 Social Security is a key part of retirement income for those who are eligible for a benefit.
 Deciding when to claim your benefit is critical, the wrong decision can be costly.
 I specialize in helping retirees coordinate the timing of their Social Security benefits.
-If you'd like to discuss your situation, please give me a call at (785) 256-9150 or schedule your FREE initial consultation here.
+If you'd like to discuss your situation, feel free to contact me.

 About the Author: